 1. East Coast Park: Sunset & sunrise at the beach

-East Coast Park, E Coast Park Service Road
+East Coast Park, open 24 hours, E Coast Park Service Road

 2. Labrador Nature Reserve: Sunset & sunrise with sea views